 Bush, along with Republican governors Scott Walker of Wisconsin, Rick Perry of Texas and Rick Scott of Florida were all participants in September's U.S.-China Investment Week to promote the United States as a natural home for billions of dollars of Chinese foreign direct investment (FDI) to create American jobs.

-Jay Riskind, managing director of global projects at Beijing-based private equity firm, PiYi Investment, which helped organize the event, says concerted efforts in U.S. states and cities to secure Chinese investment provide the perfect counterpoint to campaign trail rhetoric.
+Jay Riskind, managing director of global projects at Beijing-based private equity firm, PiYi Investment, which helped organise the event, says concerted efforts in U.S. states and cities to secure Chinese investment provide the perfect counterpoint to campaign trail rhetoric.

 "What we've seen from (individual) states is really more important than what we've heard from the campaign," Riskind said.
 "We have seen over and over again that states are very eager to facilitate direct investment promotion efforts."

 Wiggle room may be what Romney needs.
 Indeed, his plan to issue a Presidential order on his first day in office could create that room if he merely directs the U.S. Treasury to list China as a currency manipulator in its bi-annual report - effectively delaying action until its April 15 scheduled release.